-The CEO may further delegate responsibility to other Guardian officers and employees as she deems appropriate in her discretion.
+The CEO may further delegate responsibility to other Guardian officers and employees as the CEO deems appropriate in the CEO's discretion.

 The Board has established and periodically reviews a written delegation of authority to the CEO.
 The CEO may subdelegate to subordinate officers in accordance with that authority.